 The Compensation office of Human Resources works with departments, labs and centers to establish starting salaries for newly hired staff.
 An individual's starting salary will be determined within a given salary range for the position based on internal and external factors, such as the individual’s experience, training, and special qualifications, internal equity, and overall labor market considerations.
 See Pay Guidelines for more detail.

 An individual's subsequent salary growth will be directly related to the quality of his or her performance and overall contribution to the Institute, as well as any market adjustments.
-(See Section 7.2, Annual Performance Review, and Section 3.3, Performance Feedback, Performance Reviews, and Corrective Action, as well as the Pay Guidelines.
-It is the Institute's policy that no person will be paid below the range minimum that is currently in effect for his or her position.
+(See Section 7.2, Annual Performance Review, and Section 3.2, Performance Feedback, Performance Reviews, and Corrective Action, as well as the Pay Guidelines.
+No person will be paid below the range minimum that is currently in effect for their position.

 The Institute's Service Staff positions are covered by collective bargaining agreements and are subject to the specific posting and bidding procedures of those agreements.
+See Policies & Procedures Section 6.3, Service Staff Appointments.
 Departments should contact their Human Resources Officers and/or the Labor Relations staff in Human Resources for information regarding wage and salary policy and procedures for Service Staff.